todofixthis/class-registry/docs/service_registries.rst

    # Your IDE will automatically infer that ``fire_fighter`` is a ``Pokemon``.
    fire_fighter = pokedex['fire']

-Alternatively, you can annotate the :py:class:`ClassRegistryInstanceCache` directly:
+Alternatively, you can apply the type parameter to the :py:class:`ClassRegistryInstanceCache` directly:

 .. code-block:: python